meghna-saxena/AlgoPreps/README.md

 ## Adding elements via the DOM
 - `document.createElement('p')` creates new element.
     - `document.createElement('p')` is the DOM representation of paragraph so store it in a variable.

 - `appendChild()`
     - Pick the place where you have to put the newly created element.
+    - Add textContent to the element.
     - Append child adds the new item as the last child.

     ```